Skip to main content

 Richmond project in Sugar Land, TX by The Proud Paintbrush

-The Proud Paintbrush is a residential painting contractor serving Richmond and Fort Bend County, locally owned and operated since 2020, fully licensed and insured.
-We stand behind the work with a written 2-year warranty on labor and up to a 5-year workmanship warranty on qualifying projects, so you are never tracking down an out-of-town crew when something needs attention.
-Take a look at our full fence staining service, check our pricing, or pair it with exterior painting in Richmond for a consistent look across the whole property.
+The Proud Paintbrush has stained and painted across Fort Bend County since 2020, locally owned and Fully Insured with $1M Liability.
+We back the work with a 2 & 5-Year Written Warranty, so if something needs attention you are calling a Richmond-area crew, not an out-of-town number.
+Browse the full fence staining service, look over our pricing, or pair the fence with exterior painting in Richmond for one cohesive look.
 When you are ready, request a free estimate and we will walk the fence with you.
-Call The Proud Paintbrush today at (832) 605-0493.
+Call (832) 605-0493.

 Richmond — Frequently Asked Questions

-In Richmond's Gulf-Coast sun and humidity, plan on roughly two to four years depending on the product, the tone, and how much direct sun the fence takes.
-Solid-body stains and shaded runs last longest, and a light maintenance coat stretches it further.
+Figure on two to four years between coats in our Gulf Coast sun and humidity, depending on the stain, the tone, and how much direct light the run takes.
+Solid-body finishes and shaded fences go longest, and a maintenance coat extends the rest.

-Spring and fall are the sweet spot, when the wood is dry and we sidestep both peak summer heat and the rainy stretches.
-We look for a dry window with mild temperatures so the penetrating stain soaks in and cures right.
+Spring and fall win out.
+The wood is dry, and we dodge both the brutal summer heat and the wettest stretches.
+We watch for a dry, mild window so the penetrating stain soaks in and cures the way it should.

-Do you stain brand-new fences in places like Aliana or Long Meadow Farms?
+Will you stain a new fence in Aliana or Long Meadow Farms?

-Yes, though new cedar or treated pine usually needs to cure and dry first, often several weeks to a few months.
-We check moisture before we start so the finish absorbs into the grain instead of peeling later.
+We will, once it is ready.
+Fresh cedar or treated pine usually has to cure and dry first, often a few weeks to a couple of months.
+We check the moisture before starting so the finish absorbs instead of peeling down the road.

 What Our Cabinet & Interior Customers Say